silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a resource for VPX load balancers.
 This allows VPX load balancers to be created, updated, and deleted.

 **NOTE**: IBM VPX load balancers consist of Citrix NetscalerVPX devices (virtual), which are currently priced on a per-month basis.
 Use caution when creating the resource because the cost for an entire month is incurred immediately upon creation.
 For more information about pricing, see the [network appliance docs](https://www.ibm.com/cloud/network-appliances).
-Under the Citrix log, click **See more pricing** for a current price matrix.
+In the Citrix log, click **See more pricing** for a current price matrix.

 You can also use the following REST URL to get a listing of VPX choices along with version numbers, speed, and plan type: